This is the most detailed Force USA G20 review you’ll find anywhere.

 The idea behind a monolift rack, or in this case, a monolift attachment, is to be able to unrack the bar on squats without having to walk out the weight.

 Similarly, you can use it to lift off more efficiently on bench press when the bar is directly above your chest.
 You save energy and maintain your position better compared to starting with the bar above your eyes, hoisting it off the j-hooks and bringing it over your chest.

 It has an arm on a pendulum with hooks at the bottom to hold the bar.
 When the bar is on the hooks, the arms swing out and away from the uprights.
 When you unrack the bar, the arms swing back against the uprights.

-This gives you clearance to lift without having to walkout the bar on squats or pull the bar toward your chest on bench.
+This gives you clearance to lift without having to walk out the bar on squats or pull the bar toward your chest on bench press.

 The G20 monolift attachments are powder coated in the same black as the j-hooks, spotter arms and the rest of the G20 frame.

 There is protective plastic around the hooks on the monolift arms.
 This helps protect the barbell knurling and finish from scratches and dings.

 It’s well-balanced.
 The arms swing out just about as much with the 45 lb bar as they do with a bar with hundreds of pounds loaded on.
 It also swings all the way back when the bar is lifted off.